jpace/arbolobra/README.md

 # Arbolobra

-Arbolobra is for reading and writing a hierarchical set of data, i.e., a tree. ("Arbol" is Spanish for "tree", so the palindrome "Arbolobra" means a tree, backward and forward.)
+Arbolobra is for reading and writing a hierarchical set of data, i.e., a tree. ("Arbol" is Spanish for "tree", so the palindrome "arbolobra" means a tree, backward and forward.)

 Arbolobra makes it simple to take a flat set of data (such as a list of files of the form /path/to/filename) and write that as a tree, and the inverse.

-TODO: Delete this and the text above, and describe your gem

 ## Installation